nekomask/nekomask/README.md

 <p align="center">
 I'm currently reviewing more about Javascript data structures & algorithms and I'm taking a Udemy course on Java on the side.</p>
 <p align="center">
-My goal is to be employed by a company that recognizes my potential and offers a team that will support me and help me continue to learn and grow.
+My goal is to be employed by a company that recognizes my potential with a team that will support me and help me continue to learn and grow.
 We all start somewhere right?</p>

 <!--
 **nekomask/nekomask** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.